 |Energy||BIF Rooftop Solar PVs||Completed||

 The Business Instructional Facility was the first production rooftop solar PV array installed on a campus building.
-There are 168 panels with 190 Watts per panel, for a total system size of 32kW.
-The college has a website that shows the solar output of this system by day, and another site that shows the annual output.
+In 2009, 168 panels were installed above the auditorium, with 190 Watts per panel and a total system size of 32 kW.
+The installed panels were SANYO HIP-190/200BA3 PV Modules, with UniRac SolarMount PV Mounting Hardware, Xantrex PV20208 Inverters, and Xantrex CB-12H20-3R Combiner Boxes.

 For many years, the UI has grown significant quantities of biomass plant products at the Energy Farm on South Farms.
 There have been a few preliminary attempts to identify a post-research use for this material, including the cancelled Vet Med Combined Heat and Power (CHP) project and a study of the compatibility with existing boilers at Abbott Power Plant.
 Meanwhile the biomass material continues to be stockpiled at the Energy Farm.
 This project is looking to convert the existing (and future) biomass from the Energy Farm into power for the on-site Energy Farm facility.